Azure-Samples/functions-serverless-chat-app-tutorial/lab-instructions.md

 1. Using the Azure Functions extension in VS Code, initialize a Function app in the main project folder.
     1. Open the Command Palette in VS Code by selecting `View > Command Palette` from the menu (shortcut `Ctrl-Shift-P`, macOS: `Cmd-Shift-P`).
-    1. Search for the "Azure Functions: Create New Project" command.
-Select it and press Enter.
+    1. Search for the "Azure Functions: Create New Project" command and select it.
     1. The main project folder should appear.
-Select it and press Enter (or use "Browse" to locate it).
+Select it (or use "Browse" to locate it).
-    1. In the prompt to select a language, choose JavaScript and press Enter.
+    1. In the prompt to choose a language, select JavaScript.

     ![](https://github.com/Azure-Samples/functions-serverless-chat-app-tutorial/raw/master/media/vscode-new-function-project-screenshot.png)